“Exposure, travel and volunteering, I believe, are keys to success for any person.” -Mike F. Weaver, Founder of See and Serve America, Inc.

 Participants are provided with a forum to learn communication skills to share feelings and emotions in a safe space without judgement.

-Participants are provided with a setting to work shoulder-to-shoulder and side-by-side with those to whom there is little familiarity.
+Participants are provided with a setting to work shoulder-to-shoulder and side-by-side with those whom there is little familiarity.